Prof. Barbara J. Finlayson-Pitts

 - Research Area:

-Director, AirUCI Institute.
+Founder and co-Director, AirUCI Institute.
 Professor of Chemistry and UCI Distinguished Professor [Ph.D. in Chemistry from University of California, Riverside].
 Professor Finlayson-Pitts brings expertise in laboratory experiments and a broad background in atmospheric chemistry to the ORU.

 Professor Finlayson-Pitts has been Director of the AirUCI Institute, initially funded by the National Science Foundation, since its inception in 2004.
 Her research is directed primarily to elucidating the kinetics, mechanisms, and photochemistry of chemical reactions and processes at the surfaces of airborne particles.
 Reactions of organic (gasoline-like) compounds and nitrogen oxides that collect on surfaces of these particles—as well as structures, vegetation, and other objects—are not at all well understood, yet might be quite important since they occur close to the earth's surface where we live and breathe.